Ascinocco/Lumen-Auth-Scaffold/readme.md

 This repo serves as a boilerplate for other projects.
 If you happen to accross this please feel free to use it and share any thoughs, opinions and concerns.

+# Lumen user endpoints
+I'm going to setup some basic user endpoints to perform CRUD on users for convenience for when I'm cloning this